Our Lady of Guadalupe: Description of Marian apparitions

-Granted a canonical coronation for the same namesake image in Villa Garcia, Zacatecas, Mexico on 14 June 2015.

-Granted a new gold-plated silver crown with an accompanying prayer to the image during his apostolic visit to the Basilica on 13 February 2016.
-This second crown is stored within the chancery and is not publicly worn by the image enshrined at the altar.

-Early history
+History

 Origin in Guadalupe, Spain

-The shrine to Our Lady of Guadalupe in Guadalupe, Cáceres, in Extremadura, Spain was the most important Marian shrine in the medieval kingdom of Castile.
-It is one of the many dark or black skinned Madonnas in Spain and is revered in the Monastery of Santa María de Guadalupe, in the town of Guadalupe, from which numerous Spanish conquistadors stem.
-The name is derived from وَادِي ٱل (wādī l-, “valley of the”) + Latin lupum (“wolf”).
+The shrine to Our Lady of Guadalupe in Guadalupe, Cáceres, in Extremadura, Spain, was the most important of the shrines to the Virgin Mary in the medieval Kingdom of Castile.
+It is one of the many Black Madonnas in Spain and is revered in the Monastery of Santa María de Guadalupe, in the town of Guadalupe, from which numerous Spanish conquistadors stem.

+The most popular etymology of the name "Guadalupe" is from the Arabic "Wadi" (river) and the Latin word "lupus" (wolf).
+Some find it unlikely that Arabic and Latin would be combined in this way, and suggest as an alternative the Arabic "Wadi-al-lub", signifying a river with black stones in its bed.

-The shrine houses a statue reputed to have been carved by Luke the Evangelist and given to Leander of Seville, archbishop of Seville, by Pope Gregory I. According to local legend, when Seville was taken by the Moors in 712, a group of priests fled northward and buried the statue in the hills near the Guadalupe River.
+The shrine houses a statue reputed to have been carved by Luke the Evangelist and given to Archbishop Leander of Seville by Pope Gregory I. According to local legend, when Seville was taken by the Moors in 712, a group of priests fled northward and buried the statue in the hills near the Guadalupe River.

 At the beginning of the 14th century, the Virgin appeared one day to a humble cowboy named Gil Cordero who was searching for a missing animal in the mountains.
-Cordero claimed that the Virgin Mary had appeared to him and ordered him to ask priests to dig at the site of the apparition.
+Cordero claimed that Mary had appeared to him and ordered him to ask priests to dig at the site of the apparition.
 Excavating priests rediscovered the hidden statue and built a small shrine around it which became the great Guadalupe monastery.